 Emotion dysregulation is a term used in the mental health community to refer to an emotional response that is poorly modulated, and does not fall within the conventionally accepted range of emotive response.
 Emotion dysregulation may be referred to as labile mood, marked fluctuation of mood or mood swings.
 Possible manifestations of emotion dysregulation may include angry outbursts, substance use/abuse, depression, anxiety, suicidal ideation, self harm and many other possible maladaptive behaviours.
 These variations usually occur in seconds to minutes or hours.
 Emotion dysregulation can lead to behavioral problems and can interfere with a person’s social interactions and relationships at home, in school, or at place of employment.

 Emotion dysregulation may present in people with psychiatric disorders such as attention deficit hyperactivity disorder, bipolar disorder, borderline personality disorder, and complex post-traumatic stress disorder.
 In the case of Emotion Regulation Disorder/Borderline Personality Disorder, hypersensitivity to emotional stimuli causes an over stimulation in the emotional center of the brain (limbic system/amygdala) and a much slower return to a normal emotional state (baseline).
 In addition it is theorized that there is a reduction in the capacity of certain neurotransmitters to act as “emotional brakes” on the system thereby holding a person in a prolonged state of the fight/flight response.
 Increased stress on the system through overstimulation and less “emotional brakes” manifests itself biologically by deficits in the pre-frontal cortex of the brain.
 The pre-frontal cortex of the brain is responsible for emotion regulation, inhibition of inappropriate actions, reality testing, error monitoring and guides attention and thought.
 Therefore as the pre-frontal cortex of the brain is essentially “turned off” during periods of heightened stress responses it is easier to understand the reactions of those who struggle with emotion dysregulation.
+Click here to see the Gabor Mate talk about the 9 functions of the prefrontal cortex.
 It is important to note that anyone in a heightened emotional state will experience the exact same event as described above however for the average person it is usually short and the volume is only a fraction of what it is for those who have Emotion Regulation Disorder.

 Increased sensitivity from an early age can usually be seen in those with ERD/BPD.
 This emotional sensitivity has upsides as those with ERD/BPD can be very good at recognizing emotion in others and are often good nurturers with careers in the helping field.
 When well they are very in tune with their environments.
 The emotional sensitivity can also be overwhelming as the person with ERD/BPD feels their own emotions and the emotions of others self referentially and chameleon like.
 A healthy home environment which supports this sensitivity and provides validation is key to the wellness of those with ERD/BPD.
 With an understanding of the condition and skill learning, families can be integral in helping maintain a healthy, stable environment.
 Without healthy validation and skills, families can inadvertently and unintentionally make things worse for their loved ones.